mikeaag/reverse-ssh-server-config/readme.md

 This Repo includes a setup script for configuring Reverse SSH on the remote server and adding the application to unraid.

+For a complete guide to setting up reverse SSH, look at https://wiki.setupyour.cloud/en/Guides/External-Access-Using-Reverse-Proxies

 # Server Set Up